Graham Steadman

-He is the interim head coach of Newcastle Thunder.

 Early life

 Born in Knottingley, Steadman started his career in rugby union, playing for his hometown club Knottingley RUFC.

 Playing career

 York

 Steadman switched codes to rugby league in 1982.
 He made an appearance for Huddersfield as a trialist, but later chose to sign for York.

 He helped York win promotion to the First Division in the 1984–85 season, and was named the Second Division Player of the Year.

 Steadman holds York's "Most points in a season" record with 318-points scored in the 1984–85 season, beating Vic Yorke's 301-points set in the 1957–58 season.

 Featherstone Rovers

 Steadman was transferred to Featherstone Rovers in February 1986 for a fee of £50,000.

 He played in the 1987–88 Second Division Premiership final at Old Trafford against Oldham, scoring two tries, but the team went on to lose 26–28.

 Castleford

 Castleford paid a then world transfer record of £170,000 for Graham Steadman when he moved from Featherstone Rovers in 1989.

 Graham Steadman played at in Castleford's 11–8 victory over Wakefield Trinity in the 1990–91 Yorkshire Cup Final during the 1990–91 season at Elland Road, Leeds on 23 September 1990.